 Here's what the coat of arms looks like on an ancient carving now to be found in the courtyard of the Museum of Edinburgh, on the Canongate.

 The figure to the left of the central structure (the dexter supporter, in armorial terminology) is a woman thought to be a reference to Edinburgh Castle's ancient nickname of 'the Castle of the Maidens' - perhaps referring to its defence role where high-status women and royal family members would retreat for protection in the time of war.

-The castle structure in the centre features three towers, a portcullis gate, and usually has banners flying from its turrets - it represents, of course, the castle which still dominates the city today.
+The castle structure in the centre features three towers, a portcullis gate, and usually has banners flying from its turrets - it represents, of course, the fortress which still dominates the city today.

-Above the imagery is a banner which bore the city's Latin motto: Nisi Dominus Frustra, meaning 'Except the Lord in vain'.
+The text on the banner conveys the city's Latin motto: Nisi Dominus Frustra, meaning 'Except the Lord in vain'.
 It's a shortened version of a line from Psalm 127: "Except the Lord build the house, they labour in vain that build it: except the Lord keep the city, the watchman waketh but in vain".

 And the crest, missing from the stone carving shown above, is a ship's anchor, representing the traditional role of Edinburgh's Lord Provost (or mayor), who was Admiral of the Firth of Forth.

-Explore Edinburgh in more detail with my Up-Close and Personal private walking tours of the city!
+Explore Edinburgh in more detail with my private walking tours of the city!